 This means you can engage with one single experienced energy partner rather than multiple suppliers.
 We can help you streamline the procurement of services to tackle carbon and cost reduction across power, heat and transport (via electric vehicle charging infrastructure).

-While distributed energy solutions such as renewable onsite generation and storage will accelerate decarbonisation, many businesses are unable to go entirely off-grid (and for many it would be unwise to do so).
+While integrated energy solutions such as renewable onsite generation and storage will accelerate decarbonisation, many businesses are unable to go entirely off-grid (and for many it would be unwise to do so).
 This means they must purchase their residual power demand.
 For sites that don't have the capability to deploy distributed energy resources, sustainable energy procurement is even more important.

 The falling cost and increasing demand for renewable power relative to fossil-fuel sources is increasing the cost-competitiveness of sustainable energy procurement in many markets across the UK, Europe and North America.
 This has spurred market innovation, leading to the availability of a flexible suite of products that can be tailored to requirements.